Sustaining the Otherwise

 This research and artistic project is organized in several stages, and takes the shape of a multi-locational program that will be developed in collaboration with the following institutions, initiatives and spaces: The Research Center for Material Culture and Metro 54 (Amsterdam), 198 Contemporary Arts and Learning (London), Pitt Rivers (Oxford), Nordic Black Theatre (Oslo), Afrikadaa (Paris), Guest Artists Space Foundation (Lagos), CCA Lagos, and Lusaka Contemporary Arts Center, among others.

-- Researching the Otherwise: During this first stage (Spring 2023-Fall 2024) emphasis will be placed on research, development, and the exchange of knowledge.
-Program content in 2024 will feature gatherings, residencies, and artistic activations, including a symposium at Nordic Black Theatre, Oslo and a conference at Lusaka Contemporary Arts Center, Zambia, among other events.
+- Researching the Otherwise: During this first stage (Spring 2023-Fall 2024) emphasis is placed on research, development, and the exchange of knowledge.
+Program content in 2024 will feature gatherings, residencies, and artistic activations, including a gathering at Nordic Black Theatre, Oslo, and a conference at Lusaka Contemporary Art Centre, Zambia, among other events.

 - Practicing the Otherwise: During this second stage (Fall 2024-Fall 2025), emphasis will be placed on facilitating artistic production for a multilocational exhibition project and publications that will tie the rhizomes of knowledge together into a comprehensive and meaningful whole.

 - Maintaining the Otherwise: During the third stage (Fall 2025 and beyond), we will focus on developing a strategy beyond the duration of the project.
 We believe it is urgent to include maintenance work to ensure that the seeds of this project will grow beyond the project.